Many are called, few are chosen.

 Hometown: Corbeil, ON

 Josh grew up in the beautiful lake country of Ontario, right on a lake in fact.
 At the tender age of ten he was hooked on fishing.
-He recalls the exact moment: he was dragging in his worm when something huge inhaled his bobber.
+He recalls the exact moment: he was dragging his worm when something huge inhaled his bobber.
 It certainly wasn’t a bluegill.
 That was it—Josh was a fisherman.
 He never caught that fish of course but since then he’s caught countless thousands and each one is still a thrill.
 He quickly became a musky fanatic.
 Despite starting down a med school path with an undergraduate degree in “biological molecular physics”, he could not resist the siren call of the water.
 He became a doctor of fishology, guiding at Silver Water Wheel and Wollaston Lake lodges over the past decade.
 He’s a two-season guide, adding hunting guiding for elk and stone sheep in the Alberta mountains.
 Josh clearly fits the Scott Lake Lodge guide mold.
 He now lives in Terrace, British Columbia where steelhead are at the top of his off-season fishing menu.
-We welcome Josh to the guide team.

 READ MORE